cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 Before going further, I’d like to discuss the types of knowledge.
 One type of knowledge looks forward, and the other focuses on backward.
 Classifying research ideas in computer science bridges computer science to other disciplines.
-Physics looks forward, and history looks backward.
+Physics looks forward, and history looks backwards.
 We should also think in this way during our research activities.
-Designing a system looks forward while reviewing literature looks backward.
-Learning the history of all science helps to improve our research quality of ideas, evaluation, and writing. **Here, we have the first category you should judge for a thing to be studied: looking forward or looking backward.**
+Designing a system looks forward while reviewing literature looks backwards.
+Learning the history of all science helps to improve our research quality of ideas, evaluation, and writing. **Here, we have the first category you should judge for a thing to be studied: looking forward or looking backwards.**

 A thing is an object to be studied.
 During our activities, we always do something.
 We should be curious about a thing since it would be our research